desolaterobot/bernhard/README.md

 ```
 streamlit run app.py
 ```
-4. For error regarding "created_documents", just create a folder in your working directory with the same name.
+4. For error regarding "created_documents", just create a folder in your working directory with the same name for your own usage.

 ## Running steps for vector.py:
 1. Install dependencies